-Fortunately, there are banks that offer numerous benefits for seniors, including waived monthly maintenance fees and a wide network of in-person branches.
-The best banks for seniors also offer low or no fees, decent yields on deposits, and low account minimums.
+Fortunately, many banks offer numerous benefits for seniors, including waived monthly maintenance fees and a wide network of in-person branches.
+The best banks for seniors also offer decent interest rates and low account minimums.

 How we rate products